 The conclusions of SKI from these inspections were that requirements concerning documentation of the new procedures were not fully met.
 There was also some disagreement with the licensees about how to conduct the independent safety review in relation to the primary reviews.
 This issue has been addressed in joint discussions with the licensees.
-The safety programmes required by each licensee according to SKIFS 1998:1 have been requested by SKI and were submitted by all sites in 2000.
-The review of these programmes by SKI is still in progress.
+The safety programmes required by each licensee according to SKIFS 1998:1 have been requested by SKI and were submitted by all sites in 2000 for review.